-Rock Quarry Park will be home to a new dog park in Durham, the Scout Memorial Dog Park.
-It will be located between the Vietnam Memorial/Rock Quarry Spur Trail and Loop Trail.
+A new dog park will be located directly off the newly repaved Vietnam Memorial/Rock Quarry Spur Trail between Edison Johnson Recreation Center and Rock Quarry Park.
 Vegetation removal took place in March 2022.
-Construction is expected to be completed in Summer 2022.
+Construction is expected to be completed in Fall 2022.

 Snow Hill Park - Soccer Fields 1 & 2